reactis-devops/pulumi-kubernetes/README.md

-## Nine nodes Kubernetes with Pulumi
+## Kubernetes with Pulumi
+Provision Kubernetes infrastructure with 9 nodes using the Pulumi framework